 What a time.
 Here at Athena we're doing our best to adapt, while also doing our part to keep students and our community at large safe — which means that as the rest of Barnard's semester takes place virtually, our programming will too.

-Below, find what we offered to support Barnard students in spring 2020 — as well as resources to help you stay creative, collaborative, resilient, and healthy wherever you are in the world.
+Keep reading for Athena's spring 2020 offerings — as well as resources to help you stay creative, collaborative, resilient, and healthy wherever you are in the world.

 A twice-weekly (every Thursday and Friday) opportunity for any Barnard student to connect with a member of the vast, supportive community that is Athena — from Scholar alums to friends of the Center and more, through alum hours.
 See a few of these wonderful people on our Instagram @barnardathenacenter.